Georgia Travel Guide: Savannah, Atlanta, Mountains, Coast, and Planning Tips

 Who Georgia Is Best For

-Georgia can fit several travel styles, but the right destination matters.
+Georgia can fit several travel styles, but the destination matters.
 Atlanta, Savannah, Blue Ridge, Helen, the Golden Isles, and Cumberland Island all create very different trips.

 Traveler TypeIs Georgia a Good Fit?Why